txx99/DrugDiscovery/README.md

-Build an ML model for drug discovery using the ChEMBL database (https://www.ebi.ac.uk/chembl/) of bioactive molecules with drug inducing properties.
+Build an ML model for drug discovery using the ChEMBL database (https://www.ebi.ac.uk/chembl/) of bioactive molecules with drug-inducing properties.

 Initial query looking for 'coronavirus' target protein *SARS coronavirus 3C-like proteinase*.